 Now you can brainstorm on your very own whiteboard.
 Don’t worry about losing a great idea – there’s an option in the bottom right corner that allows you to open a new whiteboard.

-You could use a track pad or mouse in either of these applications, but chances are, your ideas are less likely to flow as smoothly and the end results may not be ready for prime time with colleagues or clients.
+You could use a trackpad or mouse in either of these applications, but chances are, your ideas are less likely to flow as smoothly and the end results may not be ready for primetime with colleagues or clients.
 Instead, try drawing with a Wacom.
-The Wacom Intuos is a great price and it comes with a three free pieces of creative software, including Clip Studio Paint.
-The Wacom One is perfect for anyone who wants to draw on screen.
+The Wacom Intuos is a great price and it comes with three free pieces of creative software, including Clip Studio Paint.
+The Wacom One is perfect for anyone who wants to draw on the screen.
 And, when you’ve clocked out for the day, you can hand either off to a student who needs to do their math or find a creative outlet with digital art.